xitu/gold-miner/article/2021/javascript-visualized-the-javascript-engine.md

 # JavaScript Visualized: The JavaScript Engine

-#### JavaScript is classy, but how can a machine actually understand the code you’ve written?

 ![](https://cdn-images-1.medium.com/max/2000/0*XIjsf6eB35MwgNCg.png)

 Like JavaScript devs, we usually do not have to deal with compilers ourselves.
 However, it’s really nice to know the basics of a JavaScript engine and see how it handles our personalized JS code and makes it something machine-understood! 🥳